 Other shops might say they can do your Acura repair, but it’s not the same.
 Only Acura dealers have the right tools to fix your Acura to the highest standards.
 Whether it’s an electrical problem or a mechanical issue, the Acura dealership has the stuff to get it done right.

 Genuine Acura Parts

 Taking your Acura repair elsewhere might mean you’re getting lower-quality aftermarket parts and fluids.
 While it might work well after the repair, it likely won’t last as long as genuine Acura parts.
 In addition, genuine Acura parts are covered by a 12-month, 12,000-mile warranty for your peace of mind.
 When they’re installed by an Acura dealer, both parts and labor are covered.
 Go directly to the source for an accurate Acura repair.
-Visit Jay Wolfe Acura of Springfield for high-quality, professional work on all Acura models, young and old.
+Visit Frank Leta Acura of Springfield for high-quality, professional work on all Acura models, young and old.